Growing community since 1981…

 East Mountain Farm, Kim Wells

 Raising livestock since 1984, Kim has built a comfortable farm for his animals.
-The cows, chickens, and pigs at Kim’s farm enjoy the tall trees, cool grass, and clean dirt of the nice outdoors.
+The cows, chickens, and pigs at Kim’s farm enjoy the tall trees, cool grass, and plentiful space.
 They are agreeable and content, reflecting Kim’s warm and friendly attitude.
 The farm offers a wide selection of meat products, including steaks and chops, smoked meats, whole chickens, ground beef and pork, etc. You can get a taste of Kim’s amazing meats at the market, since his deli ham, bacon, and breakfast sausages are featured in Robin’s grilled-to-order sandwiches!

 Good Night Kitchen, Leslie Milton A trained pastry chef with wide-ranging experience in establishments ranging from Paris to Chicago to Vermont, Leslie brings a full array of baked goods, including muffins, scones, cookies, tarts, pies, and brownies.
 During the cooler parts of the market season, she also offers hand-made artisan chocolate bars.
 She’s certainly busy in her certified home kitchen, located just steps away from the market.